The Lab

 Actions 2 and 3 | Plataforma pola Defensa do Monte

 The aim of these lines of action is to bring underused or abandoned areas into production by eliminating invasive species, introducing livestock, carrying out various plantations and reinforcing fire protection infrastructures.
-Next, the use and transformation of raw materials into valuable products will be promoted through the promotion of innovation, job creation and training.

 Production start-up